As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 The base contact management is straightforward and similar to other platforms.

-There are many standard fields and the ability to add new fields to exactly match your business needs.
+There are many standard fields and the ability to add new fields (called Properties) to exactly match your business needs.

 None of this is unique to HubSpot CRM.

-As referenced above, the only frustrating part is the way the data is laid out on the page.
+As referenced above, the only annoying part is the way the data is laid out on the page.

 Unlike other systems where the data about the contact is laid out across the page, the HubSpot CRM lists the contact data vertically down the left-hand side of the page.
 While you can re-order the data, it means you can only have a few contact fields “above the fold”.
 It can be annoying to always be scrolling down to find details you want.